airbytehq/airbyte/docs/integrations/sources/confluence.md

 2. Click **Sources** and then click **+ New source**.
 3. On the Set up the source page, select **Confluence** from the Source type dropdown.
 4. Enter a name for your source.
-5. For **API Tokene** follow the Jira confluence for generating an  [API Token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)
+5. For **API Token** follow the Jira confluence for generating an  [API Token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)
 6. For **Domain name** enter your Confluence domain name.
 7. For **Email** enter your Confluence login email.